 In its police application, the Broken Windows theory is one of the guiding forces behind community policing and crime prevention in high-crime neighborhoods.
 It involves encouraging the community to take an active interest in the physical appearance of their neighborhoods by keeping their properties clean, painting houses and buildings, and making timely repairs.

 House and yard improvements indicate that people care about where they live.
-Just as important, they give the impression that people are vigilant about potentially criminal activity.
+Just as important, they give the impression that people are vigilant about potential criminal activity.
 They know what is going on in their neighborhoods and they know when things are amiss.